 Others disagreed and responded directly to his claims: https://libertarianstandard.com/2013/12/01/ponzi-logic-debunking-gary-north/ and https://www.caseyresearch.com/daily-dispatch/gary-north-bitcoin/ .

 In August, 2022 I started listening to The Mission Bitcoin Podcast .
 In October, I listened to A discussion with GIGI!
 We talk Bitcoin, Christianity, and trees! and was struck by how Gigi connected Bitcoin to religious themes.
 Patrick Melder does a great job listening and keeping open supportive communication while sharing that God is the creator and Jesus is “the Way, the Truth and the Life”.
 Bitcoin is pointing towards the ultimate love and truth, which is God and the Word of God.

 Can Bitcoin be a part of the Great Awakening?
 A fascinating discussion with Lance Hancock. .
 He has a solid grasp on the history of the Church.
 It was interesting to hear the idea that the prophecies all took place in AD 70 with the destruction of the temple.
 I have much to learn and think about that topic.
 I am hoping that Bitcoin will be a venue for sharing the Gospel and that all parts of my life (including this blog) are as well.

-To get started with Bitcoin, read from Bitcoin and the Bible, I recommend buying over time with Swan Bitcoin (which has low fees and was easy to setup ACH) then moving it to cold storage.
-With my referral link, you’ll get $10 in BTC and I free book.
-I’ll get a small percentage kickback.)
+To get started with Bitcoin, I have an Introduction to Bitcoin article, read from Bitcoin and the Bible (and listen to their podcasts), I recommend buying over time with Swan Bitcoin (which has low fees and was easy to setup ACH) then moving it to cold storage you control).

 Please consider using Brave and adding me to your BAT payment ledger.
 Then you won't have to see ads! (when I get to $100 in Google Ads for a payout, I pledge to turn off ads)